-4.61 The main reason for Rotherham's HDT result is the low housing completions in the financial year 2017/18 = 472 new homes and 422 new homes completed in 2018/19, although completions rose again in March 2020 with 553 completions.
-One of the reasons for slow delivery of new home completions is the time required to prepare a robust Local Plan to meet Government requirements, that included a Borough-wide Green Belt Review, and the subsequent time-lag from adoption of the Plan to new housing sites gaining planning permission and building starting on site.
-Wider market conditions and developer confidence are also significant factors.
+4.69 The main reason for Rotherham's HDT result of 88%, is the low level of housing completions over the last three years'; and the under-counting of completions on small sites.
+The specific issue of under-counting, is to be resolved in the current work programme to prepare the housing land supply monitoring reports for 2019/20 and 2020/21.
+A further reason for the low number of new home completions, is the time required to prepare a robust Local Plan with a proportionate evidence base, to meet Government requirements.
+Local Plan preparation for Rotherham required a Borough-wide Green Belt Review to ensure a sufficient supply of sites to meet identified housing need targets.
+The subsequent time-lag from adoption of the Plan to new housing sites gaining planning permission and building starting on site, has meant that the Central Government target has not yet been achieved.
+Wider market conditions and developer confidence in achieving their anticipated sales values, are also significant factors.

-4.62 The Council will work corporately and collaboratively with other organisations to assist in resolving issues and seeking opportunities to enable development to come forward.
+4.70 The Council will work corporately and collaboratively with other organisations to assist in resolving issues and seeking opportunities to enable development to come forward.
 The Council will keep sites under review and use compulsory purchase powers where necessary to facilitate development in the public interest.
 This is a tool of last resort, given the resource constraints of local authority staff and funding resources.

-4.63 The Council seeks to remedy shortfalls in housing delivery, through the adoption of its Local Plan and release of a number of greenfield sites it can robustly demonstrate a five year supply of housing land.
+4.71 The Council seeks to remedy shortfalls in housing delivery, through the adoption of its Local Plan and release of a number of greenfield sites it can robustly demonstrate a five year supply of housing land.
 During the Local Plan examination, landowners, developer's and their representatives, supported bringing forward their sites for development as soon as possible after adoption of the plan.